Warner Bros. Home Entertainment

 Warner Bros.
-Discovery Home Entertainment, Inc. (doing business as Warner Bros.
+Home Entertainment, Inc. (doing business as Warner Bros.
 Home Entertainment; formerly known as Warner Home Video and WCI Home Video and sometimes credited as Warner Home Entertainment) is the American home video distribution division of Warner Bros.
 Discovery.
 It was founded in 1978 as WCI Home Video (as a division of Warner Communications, Inc.).
 It is responsible for distributing the film and television library of Warner Bros.
 Discovery and other companies on various home media formats, such as DVD, Blu-ray, Ultra HD Blu-ray, digital, and streaming platforms.
 The company launched in the United States with twenty films on Betamax and VHS videocassettes in late 1979.
 The company later expanded its line to include additional titles throughout 1979 and 1980.

-Some of the companies that Warner Bros.
-Home Entertainment distributes include Warner Bros.
+Some of the companies Warner Bros.
+Home Entertainment distributes for include Warner Bros.
 (Warner Bros.
 Pictures, Warner Bros.
 Pictures Animation, Warner Bros.
 Television Studios, Warner Bros.
-Animation), New Line Cinema, DC Entertainment, DC Studios, Viz Media, HBO (HBO Max, Cinemax and Time-Life Films), CNN, Cartoon Network (Cartoon Network Studios, Williams Street), Adult Swim, TBS, TNT, TruTV, Turner Classic Movies, Rooster Teeth (until its closure in May 2024 and purchase by co-founder Burnie Burns's company Box Canyon Productions in February 2025), Discovery Channel, Animal Planet, TLC, HGTV, Food Network, and Amazon MGM Studios/Metro-Goldwyn-Mayer (via MGM Home Entertainment) among others.

-Their releases are currently distributed in the United States and Canada by Studio Distribution Services, a joint venture between WBDHE and Universal Pictures Home Entertainment, with select titles distributed through its Manufacture-on-demand (MOD) solutions by Allied Vaughn.
+Animation), New Line Cinema, DC Entertainment, DC Studios, Viz Media, HBO (HBO Max, Cinemax and Time-Life Films), CNN, Cartoon Network (Cartoon Network Studios, Williams Street), Adult Swim, TBS, TNT, TruTV, Turner Classic Movies, Rooster Teeth (until its closure on May 15, 2024 and purchase by co-founder Burnie Burns's company Box Canyon Productions in February 2025), Discovery Channel, Animal Planet, TLC, HGTV, and Food Network, among others.
+Their releases are currently distributed in the United States and Canada by Studio Distribution Services, originally a joint venture between Warner Bros.
+Discovery Home Entertainment and Universal Pictures Home Entertainment, with select titles distributed through its manufacture-on-demand (MOD) solutions by Allied Vaughn.